Skip to main content

 • Sign an employment contract with a Nigerian company.

-• Complete an online application for a temporary residence visa through the Nigerian Immigration Service.
+• Complete the relevant online visa application through the Nigerian Immigration Service.

-• Submit relevant paperwork to the Nigerian embassy, including proof of fee payment.
+• Submit relevant paperwork to the Nigerian embassy or consulate, including proof of fee payment and employer documents.

 Upon Arrival in Nigeria

-• Apply for a CERPAC card at the National Immigration Service.
+• Apply for a CERPAC card through the Nigeria Immigration Service.

 Important Considerations